omer-io/bash_update/README.md

+# Auto Update Repo

-# Auto updating repo through bash script
+**This repo includes a bash script which updates remote repo when executed locally**